Filipino American Foundation of New Mexico (FAFNM)

 The Outreach Committee provides various support to the Filipino American community.

-- Consular: FAFNM hosts the Philippine Consulate staff of Los Angeles that comes to New Mexico (in Rio Rancho or Albuquerque).
+- Consular: FAFNM hosts the Outreach by the Philippine Consulate General that comes to New Mexico (in Rio Rancho or Albuquerque).
 Services include passport (new/renewal), dual citizenship, and civil registries (change of name, marriages, births, & deaths).
-For Filipinos in NM and surrounding states such as Colorado, Arizona and Texas, this saves them an expensive trip to Houston (around $400 round trip air fare).
+For Filipinos in NM and surrounding states such as Colorado, Arizona, Oklahoma and Texas, this saves them an expensive trip to Houston (around $400 round trip air fare).

 - Grants: Coordinating with Filipino American Community Council (FACC).

 - Nomination/Election: Nominations for BOD (October) and Election of Officers (December)